GICHD is the Geneva Centre for Humanitarian Demining (also known affectionately as the GiHAD - for reasons that may become apparent).

 In this case, GICHD was established in the 90s to serve the needs of the emerging Humanitarian Demining community.
 It was established by people who had become disenchanted by the UN bureaucracy in New York and wanted to inject a sense of urgency and professionalism into the demining effort.
 I know this because I was asked to support the initiative, which I did.
 Effectively, the UN established GICHD to support the professional growth of Humanitarian Demining with objective R&D that served those in the field who needed answers.
 Switzerland gave offices and a nominal leadership.
 Other countries gave staff or project specific funds.

-Humanitarian Demining (HD) became Humanitarian Mine Action (HMA) covering the five pillars of Mine Action identified in the Ottawa Ban Treaty.
+Humanitarian Demining (HD) became Humanitarian Mine Action (HMA) covering the five pillars of Mine Action identified in the Ottawa AP Mine Ban Treaty.
 GICHD was established and its crowning achievement was to draw together all sections in the industry and draft International Standards – providing a “baseline” against which donors could begin to make informed decisions about where best to put their money.
 I was invited to be a part of the drafting process and then elected to serve unpaid on the IMAS Review Board.
 The Board was supposed to rotate members regularly but I was continually invited to stay on.
 I like to think that this was because I actually cared about the Standards and worked hard to improve them.
-Anyway, I had become the longest serving member of the IMAS board before I was obliged to maintain my independence by resigning when the acting head of UNMAS sought to censor me (a career bureaucrat, he was rather clueless and was later forced out of Mine Action himself).
+Anyway, after 11 years I had become the longest serving member of the IMAS board before I was obliged to maintain my independence by resigning when the acting head of UNMAS sought to censor me (a career bureaucrat, he was rather clueless and was later forced out of HMA himself).